 Apostolic Church is also, known as the New Apostolic Church and is a Christian Church.

-Assemblies of God Church is one of the largest Pentecostal Protestant Christian denominations in the world.
+Assembly of God group of Churches is one of the largest Pentecostal Protestant Christian denominations in the world.
 The Assemblies of God was founded in August of 1886, in Monroe County, Tennessee.
-The Assemblies of God Church has its headquarters in Springfield, Greene County, Missouri.
+The Assembly of God Church has its headquarters in Springfield, Greene County, Missouri.

 Baptist Church is a Christian Church.
 In 1612, Thomas Helwys established a Baptist Church in London from the Smyth’s Church.
 The first Baptist Church of Charleston, South Carolina, was organized in 1682 founded by William Screven.
 A Baptist Church was founded in 1715 by Robert Norden, in Virginia.
 In North Carolina a Baptist Church was organized in 1727 in by Paul Palmer.
 In 1739, there were twelve Baptist Churches in in Rhode Island.